mui/material-ui/docs/data/material/guides/interoperability/interoperability-pt.md

 ### Ordem de injeção do CSS ⚠️

-**Nota:** A maioria das soluções CSS-in-JS injetam seus estilos na parte inferior do HTML `<head>`, que dá precedência ao Material-UI sobre seus estilos customizados.
+**Nota:** A maioria das soluções CSS-in-JS injetam seus estilos na parte inferior do HTML `<head>`, que dá precedência ao Material UI sobre seus estilos customizados.
 Para remover a necessidade de **!important**, você precisa alterar a ordem de injeção do CSS.
-Here's a demo of how it can be done in Material-UI:
+Here's a demo of how it can be done in Material UI:

 ```jsx
 import * as React from 'react';